Run Hardware Diagnostic tests

 Check your memory

 Note: This process requires downtime on your ESX/ESXi host for up to 48 hours.
 In most cases, contacting your hardware vendor for a diagnostic utility as mentioned above should be sufficient in testing your hardware.
-VMware does not endorse or recommend any particular third party utility.
+Broadcom does not endorse or recommend any particular third party utility.
 However, there are third party options available to test your memory.

 To test your memory: